Associate Professor of Ethics, Culture, and Moral Leadership and Acting Director of the Metro-Urban Institute

 412-924-1401

-The Rev. Dr. AnneMarie Mingo is associate professor of ethics, culture, and moral leadership, and acting director of the Metro-Urban Institute, positions she has held since 2022.
+The Rev. Dr. AnneMarie Mingo is associate professor of ethics, culture, and moral leadership, and director of the Metro-Urban Institute, positions she has held since 2022.
 She is a member of the American Academy of Religion, where she serves on the steering committee for Womanist Approaches to Religion and Society.
-She is also a member of the Society of Christian Ethics.
+She is also a member of the Society of Christian Ethics, and serves on the Board of Directors.

-Dr. Mingo has written articles for many publications, including Journal of Feminist Studies in Religion, Journal of Religious Ethics, and Black Theology: An International Journal.
+Dr. Mingo’s first book—Have You Got Good Religion?
+Black Women’s Faith, Courage, and Moral Leadership in the Civil Rights Movement—was published with the University of Illinois Press in 2024.
+Her academic articles appear in many publications, including Journal of Feminist Studies in Religion, Journal of Religious Ethics, and Black Theology: An International Journal.
 She is also a book series editor for T&T Clark Studies in Social Ethics, Ethnography, and Theologies.
-Her first book—Have You Got Good Religion?: Black Women’s Faith, Courage, and Moral Imagination in the Civil Rights Movement—is forthcoming from University of Illinois Press.

 “Black and Blue: Black Women, ‘Law and Order,’ and the Church’s Silence on Police Violence,” in Religions 12.10 (2021).